tock/libtock-c/README.md

     $ cd libtock-c
     ```

-1. The main requirement to build the C applications in this repository
+1. The main requirement to build the C applications in this repository is having
-   is a cross compiler for embedded targets.
-Currently, the only
+   cross compilers for embedded targets.
+You will need an `arm-none-eabi`
-   supportetd target is ARM Cortex M, so you will need an
-   `arm-none-eabi` toolchain.
+   toolchain for Cortex-M targets, and `riscv64-unknown-elf` toolchain for
+   RISC-V targets.

    MacOS:
    ```
    $ brew tap ARMmbed/homebrew-formulae && brew update && brew install arm-none-eabi-gcc
+   $ brew install riscv-gnu-toolchain --with-multilib
    ```

    Ubuntu (18.04LTS or later):